rokudol/PswText/README.md

 The corresponding attribute：isChangeBorder.

-when true：do not change the password box color when typing when false：change the password box color when typing
+When isChangeBorder is true：do not change the password box color when typing

+When isChangeBorder is false：change the password box color when typing

   [1]: http://blog.rokudol.cn/%E8%87%AA%E5%AE%9A%E4%B9%89view---%E5%BC%BA%E5%A4%A7%E7%9A%84%E5%AF%86%E7%A0%81%E8%BE%93%E5%85%A5%E6%A1%86.html#more